github/docs/content/sponsors/getting-started-with-github-sponsors/about-github-sponsors.md

 {% data reusables.sponsors.no-fees %} For more information, see "[About billing for {% data variables.product.prodname_sponsors %}](/articles/about-billing-for-github-sponsors)."

-{% data reusables.sponsors.you-can-be-a-sponsored-developer %} For more information, see "[About {% data variables.product.prodname_sponsors %} for open source contributors](/sponsors/receiving-sponsorships-through-github-sponsors/about-github-sponsors-for-open-source-contributors)" and "[Setting up {% data variables.product.prodname_sponsors %} for your user account](/sponsors/receiving-sponsorships-through-github-sponsors/setting-up-github-sponsors-for-your-user-account)."
+{% data reusables.sponsors.you-can-be-a-sponsored-developer %} For more information, see "[About {% data variables.product.prodname_sponsors %} for open source contributors](/sponsors/receiving-sponsorships-through-github-sponsors/about-github-sponsors-for-open-source-contributors)" and "[Setting up {% data variables.product.prodname_sponsors %} for your personal account](/sponsors/receiving-sponsorships-through-github-sponsors/setting-up-github-sponsors-for-your-personal-account)."

 {% data reusables.sponsors.you-can-be-a-sponsored-organization %} For more information, see "[Setting up {% data variables.product.prodname_sponsors %} for your organization](/sponsors/receiving-sponsorships-through-github-sponsors/setting-up-github-sponsors-for-your-organization)."

 When you become a sponsored developer or sponsored organization, additional terms for {% data variables.product.prodname_sponsors %} apply.
-For more information, see "[GitHub Sponsors Additional Terms](/github/site-policy/github-sponsors-additional-terms)."
+For more information, see "[GitHub Sponsors Additional Terms](/free-pro-team@latest/github/site-policy/github-sponsors-additional-terms)."

 ## About the {% data variables.product.prodname_matching_fund %}